rrott/rrott.com/source/blog/2016-05-31-how-to-start-using-gitlab.markdown

 origin  git@gitlab.com:rrott/rrott.com.git (push)
 ```

 It means that you will be fetching all the data from GitHub while pushes will go to both GitLab and GitHub.
-We can make GitLab be the default one, for example, this way:
+We can also make GitLab be the default one, for example, this way:

 - 1. delete origin: